Albert0i/probabilistic-data-structure/README.2.md

 }
 ```

-To prevent flooding, fast data ingestion is highly recommended.
+To prevent overflowing, *fast data ingestion* is highly recommended.

 > A Redis stream is a data structure that acts like an append-only log but also implements several operations to overcome some of the limits of a typical append-only log.
 These include random access in O(1) time and complex consumption strategies, such as consumer groups.
 You can use streams to record and simultaneously syndicate events in real time.

-Put it simple, in Redis Stream terminology, a producer is the process to add data; a consumer is the process to read from stream and process them.
+In Redis stream terminology, a **producer** is the one to add data; a **consumer** is the one to read from stream and process them.
 Using stream in system design effectively decouples both ends and make application scalable.
-Our server exposes two pages, which is home page and page to add a new user:
+We are going to create a server which exposes two web pages: home page and add new user page:
 - http://localhost:3000/
 - http://localhost:3000/user/adduser

-And three API endpoints, which provides statistic, add a user and email checking:
+And three API endpoints: statistic, add new user and email checking:
 - http://localhost:3000/api/v1/stats
 - http://localhost:3000/api/v1/add
 - http://localhost:3000/api/v1/emailcheck